Tech group Solutions 30 considers delisting in spat with accountants

-Technology services company Solutions 30 (S30.PA), whose business practices have been criticised by hedge fund Muddy Waters, said on Friday it could de-list its shares and that accountants EY (Ernst & Young) had not signed off its accounts.
+PARIS (Reuters) - Technology services company Solutions 30, whose business practices have been criticised by hedge fund Muddy Waters, said on Friday it could de-list its shares and that accountants EY (Ernst & Young) had not signed off its accounts.

 Solutions 30, whose shares have been suspended from trading since May 10 and is under pressure from France’s financial regulator to publish its 2020 results, said it was considering appointing new auditors.